1,000+ Opportunities

 Children & Families Helped Nurturing Parenting Course Grads Parents & Children Reunited PRESS RELEASE - April Is Child Abuse Prevention Month: Pinwheels of Possibility Calls for a Shift from Blame to Prevention New Child & Family Community Center!
 Help us grow strong into 2026!
 Wednesday, April 22, 2026 Wednesday, April 29, 2026 Prevent Child Abuse Rhode Island Chapter Registered 501(c)3 Tax ID/EIN 05-0473340.

-Based on current listing details, eligibility includes: Nonprofit organizations in Rhode Island Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Rhode Island.
+Confirm the full requirements in the official notice before applying.